sagieramos/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Write a function that encodes a string using rot13.
 9. Numbers have life; they're not just symbols on paper Write a function that prints an integer.
+10. A dream doesn't become reality through magic; it takes sweat, determination and hard work Add one line to this code, so that the program prints a[2] = 98, followed by a new line